Ferricty/Data-Science-Projects/Fast Formatting Data/README.md

 Before this solution the employees used to spent two days of work formatting and reuniting the data.

-...Currently they can do it with just pasting the program, inside the folder that contains the excels's and clicking on it.
+...Currently they can do it with just pasting the program inside the folder that contains the excels's and clicking on it.